 The Otto Group only sources its merchandise from partners that can provide this evidence.
 This ensures that working conditions in all factories are monitored by accredited auditing companies and that necessary improvements are initiated.
 If a business partner does not disclose the production structure or places orders with facilities that do not meet the requirements, the Otto Group reserves the right to terminate the cooperation with the business partner.

 In order to be able to assess and improve working conditions, the first step must be to create transparency about the supply chain.
 Therefore, business partners are obliged to disclose the facilities that produce for the Otto Group.
 This data is recorded in the so-called supply chain database, and we know almost 100 percent of the final production facilities.
 We aim to continuously expand our information on social and environmental production conditions, including in deeper supply chains and in non-risk countries.
-In 2021, we were able to identify around 3,000 actors in deeper supply chains that were previously unknown to us, thus significantly increasing transparency.
+In 2022, we were able to identify around 2,000 previously unknown facilities in the deeper supply chain, thus significantly increasing transparency.

 To achieve measurable improvements in production conditions, we focus on six social and four environmental priority topics: